-To achieve the goal of modernizing the student systems at LSU and ensure that the University faculty and staff contribute to the final product, the Project Team will strive to keep lines of communication open and incorporate a level of transparency throughout the entire process.
-During the coming months and into an implementation phase, the team will seek input from staff members through formal meetings and focus groups.
+To achieve the goal of modernizing the student systems at LSU and ensure that the University faculty and staff contribute to the final product, the Geaux Forward Project Team will strive to keep lines of communication open and incorporate a level of transparency throughout the entire process.
+Throughout the implementation phase, the team will seek input from staff members through formal meetings and focus groups.
 Open communication and sharing of ideas will yield a functional student system that benefits the entire University and help LSU Geaux Forward.

 IT Governance Council

 The IT Governance Council is made up of representives from across campus.
 The involvement of the IT Governance Council, and the Geaux Forward Working Group, in high level project decision making is critical to the success of the Geaux Forward Project.

 Geaux Forward Working Group

 In order to ensure that appropriate mechanisms are in place to meet the needs of the LSU community, IT Governance created the Geaux Forward Working Group to assist the IT Governance Council by making recommendations regarding key issues, including policy and project objectives, cross-institutional and cross-functional concerns, organizational change management, and resource allocation for the Geaux Forward Project.